ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/01-hello-windows-iot.md

 {% endhighlight %}

 ## Instantiate the LED Sensor and a Timer to Control It
-For this application you will use a _ThreadPoolTimer_ to raise an event at a predefined interval (in this example you will use once per second).
+For this application, you will use a _ThreadPoolTimer_ to raise an event at a predefined interval (in this example you will use once per second).

 1. Inside the ```public void Run(IBackgroundTaskInstance taskInstance)``` function create a new object instance using the ```led``` variable, and  a _ThreadPoolTimer_ that will raise an event every one-second.